Shape-Fragments/shape-fragments-spec/section/shape-fragments.md

 </pre>

 ## Shape-based constraint components
-Subsection about neighborhoods for constraints of kinds: `sh:NodeConstraintComponent`, `sh:PropertyShapeComponent`, `sh:QualifiedMinCountConstraintComponent`, `sh:QualifiedMaxCountConstraintComponent`
+_Subsection about neighborhoods for constraints of kinds: `sh:NodeConstraintComponent`, `sh:PropertyShapeComponent`, `sh:QualifiedMinCountConstraintComponent`, `sh:QualifiedMaxCountConstraintComponent`_

 The neighborhood for a node and a shape-based constraint depends on the type of shape-based constraint.

-For node and property constraint components (sh:node, sh:property), the neighborhood of a node contains all the triples in the neighborhood for that node and the shape specified after sh:node/sh:property.
-If the constraint is used in a property shape, the neighborhood for a node x and this constraint also includes the path triples defined by the property shape’s property path expression, start node x and end node y, for all nodes y reachable from x through a path matching the property path expression.
+For node and property constraint components (`sh:node`, `sh:property`), the neighborhood of a node contains all the triples in the neighborhood for that node and the shape specified after `sh:node`/`sh:property`.
+If the constraint is used in a property shape, the neighborhood for a node `x` and this constraint also includes the [path triples](#path-triples) defined by the property shape’s property path expression, start node `x` and end node `y`, for all nodes `y` reachable from `x` through a path matching the property path expression.

-For qualified min count constraint components, the neighborhood of a node x contains following triples for each node y that both (i) conforms to the shape specified after sh:qualifiedValueShape and (ii) is reachable from x through a path matching the property path expression: all path triples defined by the shape’s property path expression, start node x and end node y the neighborhood for node y and the shape specified after sh:qualifiedValueShape.
+For qualified min count constraint components, the neighborhood of a node `x` contains following triples for each node `y` that both (i) conforms to the shape specified after `sh:qualifiedValueShape` and (ii) is reachable from `x` through a path matching the property path expression:
+- all [path triples](#path-triples) defined by the shape’s property path expression, start node `x` and end node ``y
+- the neighborhood for node `y` and the shape specified after `sh:qualifiedValueShape`.

-For qualified max count constraint components, the neighborhood of a node x contains following triples for each node y that both (i) conforms to the negation of the shape specified after sh:qualifiedValueShape and (ii) is reachable from x through a path matching the property path expression: all path triples defined by the shape’s property path expression, start node x and end node y the neighborhood for node y and the negation of the shape specified after sh:qualifiedValueShape.
+For qualified max count constraint components, the neighborhood of a node `x` contains following triples for each node `y` that both (i) conforms to the negation of the shape specified after `sh:qualifiedValueShape` and (ii) is reachable from `x` through a path matching the property path expression:
+- all [path triples](#path-triples) defined by the shape’s property path expression, start node `x` and end node `y`
+- the neighborhood for node `y` and the negation of the shape specified after `sh:qualifiedValueShape`.
 ### Examples
 Example with `sh:node`:
 <pre class="ex-input">